 CU Succeed Approved Course Offerings

-BIOL 1136: Human Biology – Topics include: basic human body chemistry, healthy internal body balance, new disease treatments, human inheritance and human beings as part of Earth's living systems; 3 credits
+BIOL 1135 - Human Biology – Topics include: basic human body chemistry, healthy internal body balance, new disease treatments, human inheritance and human beings as part of Earth's living systems.
+Note: For students who are not majoring in biology.
+Students may not receive credit for this course if they have already received credit for BIOL 2010 or BIOL 2020.
+3 Credits.

 BIOL 2010: Organisms to Ecosystems – Introduces four major areas of study: (1) evolution,(2) animal structure and function, (3) plant structure and function and (4) ecology.
 This is a Guaranteed Transfer List course; 3 credits

-BIOL 2011: Organisms to Ecosystems Lab – Study of evolution, plant and animal anatomy, developmental biology; includes two off- campus ecology field trips.
+BIOL 2011: Organisms to Ecosystems Lab – Investigations, observations, and experiments in evolution, bioinformatics, ecology, and animal behavior, anatomy, and physiology; requires off-campus field work.
 This is a Guaranteed Transfer List course; 1 credit

 BIOL 2020: Molecules to Cells – Introduces four major areas of study: (1) the chemistry of biological systems; (2) the structure and function of the cell; (3) cellular energy transformations (photosynthesis and respiration); and (4) genetics (mitosis, meiosis, patterns of inheritance, molecular genetics).
-This class is intended for students planning to take upper division biology courses and for biology majors.
-It is recommended that students have completed CHEM 1000 or high school chemistry prior to taking this course.
 This is a Guaranteed Transfer List course; 3 credits

 BIOL 2021: Molecules to Cells Lab – Introduces the basic scientific approach and report preparation through exercises and experiments in cell biology, basic biochemical techniques, genetics, molecular genetics and applications of biotechnology.
-This class is intended for students planning to take upper division biology courses and for biology majors.
 This is a Guaranteed Transfer List course; 1 credit

 FNCE 1100: Introduction to Financial Management – Fundamental tools and techniques applicable to financial planning of businesses.
 Covers valuation of securities, risk-return relationship, capital budgeting, management of current assets and liabilities with extension to international areas; 3 credits